 Using telephone outreach for demand generation is definitely not a new concept in marketing.
-However, it also stands in stark contrast to the more modern approach where marketers, except for market research focus groups, never speak to prospects.
+However, it also stands in stark contrast to the more modern approach where marketers aiming at augmented B2B lead generation, except for market research focus groups, never speak to prospects.
 Effective lead qualification via telephone requires either experienced interviewers, trained specifically on your solution who talk to the type of buyers your brand targets, or independent consulting firms (this can include resellers, systems integrators and managed service providers) that are perceived by prospects as brand-agnostic.

 Just one phone call can: